timholy/Revise.jl/README.md

 ## Manual revision

+By default, Revise processes any modified source files every time you enter a command at the REPL.
-There might be times where you'd prefer to exert manual control over the timing of revisions. `Revise` looks for an environment variable `JULIA_REVISE`, and if it is set to anything other than `"auto"` it will avoid making automatic updates each time you enter a command at the REPL.
-You can call `revise()` whenever you want to process revisions.
+However, there might be times where you'd prefer to exert manual control over the timing of revisions. `Revise` looks for an environment variable `JULIA_REVISE`, and if it is set to anything other than `"auto"` it will require that you manually call `revise()` to update code.

-On Linux, you can start your Julia session as
+For example, on Linux you can start your Julia session as

 ```sh
 $ JULIA_REVISE=manual julia
 ```

 and then revisions will be processed only when you call `revise()`.
+If you prefer this mode of operation, you can add that variable to your `bash` environment or add `ENV["JULIA_REVISE"] = "manual"` to your `.juliarc.jl` before you say `using Revise` (see below).

 ## Using Revise by default